bitifet/SmarkForm/docs/_getting_started/quick_start.md

 Everything works now. 🎉

-Well... actually, the submit button shows your credentials to the world in an *alert* modal.
-But for demonstration purposes, it is enough.

 However, if it were a larger form, we might not feel so comfortable with the `❌ Clear` button ("empty" action trigger) clearing everything in case of an accidental click.